jdibenes/hl2ss/README.md

 **Remote Unity Scene**

 The plugin has basic support for creating and controlling 3D primitives and text objects via TCP for the purpose of sending feedback to the HoloLens user.
-See the unity_demo Python scripts in the [viewer](https://github.com/jdibenes/hl2ss/tree/main/viewer) directory for some examples.
+See the unity_sample Python scripts in the [viewer](https://github.com/jdibenes/hl2ss/tree/main/viewer) directory for some examples.
 Some of the supported features include:

 - Create primitive: sphere, capsule, cylinder, cube, plane, and quad.
 - Set active: enable or disable game object.